cakephp/docs/en/development/testing.rst

 In the above example, both fixtures would be loaded from ``App/Test/Fixture/blog/``.

-.. versionchanged:: 2.5
-    As of 2.5.0 you can load fixtures in subdirectories.
+You can also load fixtures from subdirectories.

 Testing Models
 ==============